mappite/mappite/README.md

 ### Mappite Routing

 Mappite can use OpenRouteService, Mapquest and Graphhopper as routing engines.
-Register on their project page to get the key to use - see [001-Keys.js](mappite-js/001-Keys.js).
-The public https://mappite.org web site uses also a customized version of Graphhopper (currently for Europe).
+Register on their project page to get the key to use online - see [001-Keys.js](mappite-js/001-Keys.js) - or download and make your local install.
+The public https://mappite.org web site uses a customized version of Graphhopper (currently for Europe).

 The engine selected for route calculation depends on some criterias - see `computeRoute()` in [100-Routing.js](mappite-js/100-Routing.js).